-Robert Ferguson’s look beyond the stereotypes in Scandinavians: In Search of the Soul of the North was published this summer and, as Lisa Arbend says, this is not the book for glowing paeans to generous parental leave or the hottest new foraging chef
+Scandinavians: In Search of the Soul of the North is the latest book from Brit-turned-Norwegian ROBERT FERGUSON.
+As LISA ARBEND says, it’s not a book in which you’ll find glowing paeans to generous parental leave or the hottest new foraging chef.

 One of the first things I did upon moving to Copenhagen was order a raincoat.
 More than one person had informed me that Danes didn’t believe in bad weather, just bad clothing, and I was determined to assimilate this piece of local wisdom.
 I chose a Swedish brand lately catapulted to the upper echelons of hipsterdom for designs that were, in the Scandinavian way, functional yet fashionable.
 When my stylishly cut, artisanally waterproof mackintosh arrived, I found a little card tucked inside urging me to embrace melancholy.
 “When we’re melancholic we feel uneasy with the way things are,” it read.
 “We yearn for a deeper, richer relationship with the world.”